mitra42/dweb-universal/awesomelist.md

 Mostly not actually meshing, but extending higher bandwidth fixed connections over WiFi to third parties, i.e. they have the payment/sharing part working.

-### IEEE Sight in Tunisia
+### IEEE Sight -- Tunisia
-developed Raspberry Pi operated devices with hard disks that can be updated periodically with relevant content such as Wikipedia pages, TED Talks and other educational content from the Internet.
+Developed Raspberry Pi operated devices with hard disks that can be updated periodically with relevant content such as Wikipedia pages, IEEE Sight seem to be developing one off systems. e.g. For Tunisia by IEEE in Tunisia & SF.
+TED Talks and other educational content from the Internet.
 They are capable of automatically updating content when connected to Wi-Fi or 3G networks.
 [1worldconnected.org/wp-content/uploads/2018/02/Project-Tawasol-Tunisia.pdf](Project-Tawasol-Tunisia.pdf)
--- from Mike Jensen 2018-11
+-- from Mike Jensen 2018-11 but dont have direct contacts to anyone on the project.

 ### Imcon International
 https://imconintl.com/product/edu/ - from Mike Jensen 2019-01-04